 Two brand-new Ricoh digital presses were installed in 2015, one which is a state-of-the-art 5-colour press that enables digital printing in white, clear and fluorescent inks, the first press of its kind in the south-west.

-Having safely steering the company for over 40 years, Managing Director Tim Wood sadly passed away in January 2017 after a short illness.
+Having safely steered the company for over 40 years, Managing Director Tim Wood sadly passed away in January 2017 after a short illness.
 Tim's attention to detail, customer service and a determination to meet customers' needs, no matter how complicated, trivial or different, all contributed to the St Andrews Press success story.
 It is a legacy that continues to this day and customers and staff alike were delighted when Tim's son, Tom stepped up to take the helm.
 Tom had cut his teeth at the Press in his late teens before going on to a profession in IT Management and was very happy to return to continue to run the family firm.
-And in a nice twist of fate, Iain MacLeod-Jones, our Design Manager, is a Tenor Vicar Choral in Wells Cathedral Choir and lives in Arthur Wood's former house on Vicars' Close where it all began!
+And in a nice twist of fate, Iain MacLeod-Jones, our Design Manager, is also a Tenor Vicar Choral in Wells Cathedral Choir and lives in Arthur Wood's former house on Vicars' Close, where it all began!